Travel around the world with Countless Cities

 We believe necessary for artists and exhibitions to become nomads and to cross frontiers both physically and mentally.
 Overcoming national borders, allow languages and cultures to spread in all directions, to widen the horizon of translation skills.

 “Countless Cities” has also become a great event that brings hundreds of artists, architects, and curators to Sicily every two years, as well as a few hundred thousand visitors.
 This splendid opportunity promotes intercultural understanding and dialogue between different urban communities, breaking down barriers and prejudices, promotes greater interaction and connection between people from different backgrounds, and strengthens networks and collaborations between municipalities, diplomatic missions, cultural institutions, artists, organizations and research institutes on a global level.
 These partnerships often last over time and lead to further shared projects and initiatives.
-Moreover, the Biennale has become a great attraction for tourists and visitors interested in culture and the future of cities, generating important economic benefits for Favara and, today, also Mazzarino, contributing to an increase in their prestige and international visibility.
+Moreover, the Biennale has become a great attraction for tourists and visitors interested in culture and the future of cities, generating important economic benefits for Favara and, today, also Mazzarino, Agrigento and Palermo, contributing to an increase in their prestige and international visibility.

 Past editions